numfocus/gsoc/2016/proposals/chris-medrela.md

 - **Milestone 1: Managing Final Demonstration Sessions** and welcoming to the community

-- **Milestone 2: Managing Rest of Checkout Process** -- that is everything after an Instructor Training (that is Homework and Discussion Session).
+- **Milestone 2: Managing Rest of Checkout Process** -- that is everything after an Instructor Training: Homework and Discussion Session.

-- **Milestone 3: Managing Recruiting Candidates** and rest of the workflow.

-    That is managing everything before and during an Instructor Training -- Recruiting Candidates, Matching them to Instructor Trainings and running those trainings.
+- **Milestone 3: Managing Recruiting Candidates** and rest of the workflow -- that is managing everything before and during an Instructor Training: Recruiting Candidates, Matching them to Instructor Trainings and running those trainings.

 ## Schedule